Towards Oxford’s Library of Things

 Beyond this model, our vision is now to create a circular zero waste culture, moving away from the take-make-dispose economy towards a regenerative circular economy.
 Once we become a registered social enterprise, we will offer a range of services and ‘recirculated’ products to our members and to society at large, in order to avoid waste, save money, save the environment and learn new skills.

-The Library of Things (LoT) will be main project of Circular Collective Ltd.
+The Library of Things (LoT) will be the first and main project of Circular Collective company.

 The aim of the LoT project is to create a sustainable service that enables its members to ‘borrow’ (rent) instead of buying items that are only sometimes needed – such as DIY tools, outdoor and sports equipment, etc. This way, we aim to help people to avoid waste, to save space, money and the environment, to learn new skills by using or repairing the items, and in the process to encourage other aspects of community.

 While it will have its own local character created by its coordinators and members, the Oxford LoT is conceived along the lines of other ‘libraries of things’ and ‘tool libraries’ that exist in other cities, towns and countries around the world, such as the SHARE Frome library, London Library of Things, The Sharing Depot – Toronto, or Leila in Berlin.

 Find out more at our project page!
 (Our website is under reconstruction.)

 Last but not least, we’d be forever grateful for any donation.